TDiblik/main-gate-alpr/README.md

   - Example value could like `"../ai/resources/yolov8n.pt"`
 - LICENSE_PLATE_YOLO_MODEL_PATH
   - **required**
-  - Fine-tuned model used for matching license plates.
+  - Fine-tuned model path used for matching license plates.
-  - TODO: train a model for each version of yolo and put it into ./ai/resources + provide example same as pure_yolo_model_path
+  - I have fine tuned every single version of yolo already, so you don't have to.
+You can find it under `tdiblik_lp_finetuned_yolov8*.pt` (where `*` represents the model type)
 - DB_ENABLED
   - if you want to insert results into database, set this value to `True`.
   - If you set this value to `True`, make sure to follow db-setup guide.